SteveLongoria/hexo-blog/source/_posts/best-facebook-messenger-marketing-strategy.md

 [Open rates are so high with Facebook Messenger](https://medium.com/olyo/messenger-chatbots-can-lead-your-campaigns-to-a-98-open-rate-7292db19158f) that it'd be silly not to at least experiment with this marketing channel.
 I personally have ran Facebook Messenger Ad campaigns for clients and have generated leads as low as $5, which was really good for the industry they were in.
 I'd say that's good for almost any industry. :)

+I'm not saying you should ditch email marketing, not by any means, only that you should definitely explore new channels as they arise.

 Okay, so you're already convinced this is a channel you shouldn't ignore, but what's the best Messenger Marketing Strategy?

 Well, first off the best way to generate Messenger leads is with a Facebook Messenger Ad (unless you already have a high traffic Facebook page).